Study at Murdoch: a General Guide

 A Course is a coherent combination of units approved by Academic Council that leads to a particular Award.
 Students must complete the requirements of the course and the requirements of the major in an undergraduate degree.

 The Australian Qualifications Framework (AQF) is Australia’s national policy for regulated qualifications delivered in all education sectors.
 Murdoch University offers qualifications at AQF Levels 7 to 10.

 An Academic Chair is a member of academic staff responsible for a course, major or minor.
 A student taking multiple courses/majors/minors may have to liaise with several Academic Chairs.

-The Academic Chair is able to counsel students in any matter relating to the course, major or minor and their enrolment in it, including unit selections, academic progress and the possible consequences of taking Approved Leave.
+The Academic Chair is able to counsel students on any matter relating to the course, major or minor, including unit selections, academic progress and Approved Leave.